 Camera Optics & Software

 My first port of call?
 Of course, the camera.
 Lumia device optics are often lauded by critics and users alike, and I was keen to see how the camera fared, after all, it was in no small part one of the lures of the range of devices.
 In truth, it’s a mixed bag.
 The 20MP Carl Zeiss optics on the device, along with OIS (optical image stabilisation) and Duel-LED flash, are definitely a formidable combination when weighed against the current crop of Android flagships, but are they, alone, sufficient to persuade an Android fan to stick with a Windows Phone?
-Not quiet is the answer.
+Not quite is the answer.

-As you can see from the gallery, some of the pictures, especially low light, are quite noisy, however on the whole I found the depth of field, crispness and colour tone of the pictures to be pretty good and true to life respectively.
+Some of the pictures, especially low light, are quite noisy, however on the whole I found the depth of field, crispness and colour tone of the pictures to be pretty good and true to life respectively.
 The auto-focus seemed to work speedily during video (1080p at 30fps recording is at your fingertips here), and the flash-assist in photo mode was a welcome addition adding value to the Lumia’s offering.
 There were occasions when the pictures seemed a little washed out and over-exposed, but on the whole, in daylight, I was happy.
 It could, with more time, be used to take some wonderful daytime pictures, of that I have ZERO doubt.
 In truth, I’d have loved to spend more time dedicated to taking shots with the 930; I simply didn’t have the time.
 It’s a shame as I’m sure that with more use, and more familiarity, would come much better photos.
 The ones I took however were more than acceptable in the main.

 The interface on the camera was very intuitive.
 A minimalist feel to the UI provided ample viewfinder viewing, and when reaching for the options, a nice list was presented from a simple tap.